 An EVP is the “why” around an organization – it’s the attributes of an employment experience that attract and retain top talent.
 It’s what employees value most, how a company separates itself from its competitors, and the company’s promise to its people.

-An employer brand is the creative expression of the EVP and the organizational identity related to the employee experience – it’s ultimately what the organization becomes know for as an employer.
+An employer brand is the creative expression of the EVP and the organizational identity related to the employee experience – it’s ultimately what the organization becomes known for as an employer.
 We use tools such as logos, taglines, colours, typography, content generation, social media, etc. to convey messages and personality, but in the end it’s a company’s reputation as a workplace.

 An EVP is critical to carving out an employer brand that is authentic, compelling, and memorable.
 If you don’t know your “why” how can you expect others to want to join the journey?